Marc' Antonio Correr

 Marc' Antonio Correr reported the doubly fatal duel in November 1609 between James Stewart, husband of Dorothy Hastings, and George Wharton.
 He wrote that King James moved out of London back to Royston in response to the duel, to avoid any bad feeling against his Scottish courtiers.
 He identified Wharton as a brother of the sister-in-law of Henry Wotton, the English ambassador in Venice.
 (Margaret Wharton was the wife of Edward Wotton, 1st Baron Wotton).

 Correr's son Vincenzo or Vicenzo came to England, and Henry Wotton wrote him a letter of personal recommendation to Prince Henry in Augusty 1608.
 Wotton noted that the Correr family were Venetian nobles, but not one of the 24 recognised "ancient houses".

 In August 1610 Correr went to see Prince Henry at Richmond Palace and Prince Charles at Kew.
 They invited his son Vincenzo and his nephew Piero Loredan to go hunting with them.
 Correr indicated that King James was jealous of the popularity of Prince Henry, "the rising sun".

 At the end of November 1610 he reported the death of one of Jean Drummond's maids from the plague in her lodgings at Greenwich Palace and Anne of Denmark returned to Whitehall for fear of infection.
 Correr noted that Anne of Denmark's masque Love Freed from Ignorance and Folly was twice postponed because of the delayed arrival of the French ambassador, the Marshal de Laverdin.
 Correr suggested the delay was also caused by problems with the stage machinery.

 His replacement as ambassador, Antonio Foscarini, arrived in May.
 On his way to London he was met by Vincenzo Correr and Piero Loredan.
 Marc' Antonio Correr left England in June.
-King James gave him 14 silver gilt cups and Anne of Denmark gave him a diamond ring with the royal portraits, and jewels and pearls for his wife, Elisabetta di Francesco Lippomano, and his son Vincenzo.
+King James knighted him at Greenwich and gave him 14 silver gilt cups and Anne of Denmark gave him a diamond ring with the royal portraits, and jewels and pearls for his wife, Elisabetta di Francesco Lippomano, and his son Vincenzo.